 Barbara H. McCrary, PE – Barbara earned both a Bachelor’s of Science and Master’s of Science Degree in Mechanical Engineering from the University of Alabama.
 Prior to joining HHB Engineers, McCrary worked at a mechanical consulting firm in Atlanta, GA.
 She became President of HHB Engineers in June of 2014.

-Barbara has experience on a variety of projects including major renovations, historic buildings, LEED certified projects, college and university projects, detention facilities, office buildings, military projects, data and communications facilities, athletic facilities, and Prime AE project management for university and military clients.
+Barbara has experience on a variety of projects including major renovations, athletic facilities, historic buildings, LEED certified projects, college and university projects, detention facilities, office buildings, military projects, data and communications facilities, and Prime AE project management for university, military, and governmental clients.
 Both as Prime AE and Consultant, Barbara’s projects often involve complex phasing where the building will remain occupied and/or systems can only be down during limited periods.
 McCrary has extensive experience with whole building energy modeling for as part of integrated design practices, and for submission on LEED projects.